lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 14.3

-## Imageicon, guidelines for adaptation Young Single Adult Wards and Stakes
-and Single Adult Wards
+##  Young Single Adult Wards and Stakes and Single Adult Wards

 Most single members attend geographic wards.
 As an exception, where many single members live in close proximity, priesthood leaders may recommend